techlab/codeigniter-smartgrid/README.md

   - Search, Sort, Themes, Export features are on pipeline
   - Database support: MySQL only for now
   - Language support: English only for now
+  - Ajax is not support now

 Version
 -----
 **SmartGrid v0.6.1-beta**
-> Notice:- SmartGrid is still on beta version, usage on production eviorment is not recommented unless tested well.
+> Notice:- SmartGrid is on beta version, usage on production environment is not recommended unless tested well.
 > Please report issue at [github issues](https://github.com/techlab/codeigniter-smartgrid/issues/)